AlonKaraev/Limud-AI/TEACHER-DASHBOARD-MISSING-FEATURES-TODO.md

 	Testable deliverables:
 	- Lesson generated test is added to test list when generated directly from card.
 	- Lesson generated test is counted in the overview tab statistics.

-- [ ] **Merge flashcard database with lesson flashcard database** All flashcard and program should be part of the same database, lesson specific should have some indicator like a tag.
-	Testable deliverables:
-	- Lesson generated flashcard set is added to test list when generated directly from card.
-	- Lesson generated flashcard set is counted in the overview tab statistics.

 ### **2.1 Test Management Features**
 - [ ] **Add test editing capability**